-This entry was posted on 23 October 2007.
-It was filed under Flickr, Nature, bugs and was tagged with bugs, discovery, insects, Praying Mantis, Wordless Wednesday.
+This entry was posted on 23 October 2007 by mon@rch.
+It was filed under bugs, Flickr, Nature and was tagged with bugs, discovery, insects, Praying Mantis, Wordless Wednesday.

 Welcome to the mon@rch nature blog and I hope you join us in some of our nature adventures through the Allegany State Park area!